Pinterest offers new tool, lays base for money-making features

 In February, the company raised $200 million in funding from venture capital firms that include Andreessen Horowitz and Bessemer Venture Partners.
 The funding deal valued the three-year-old company at $2.5 billion.

-The new tool will provide information about various types of user activity on Pinterest, such as the frequency with which people are clicking on a company's online photos.
+The new tool, which will be available free to businesses that use Pinterest on Tuesday, will also provide information about user activity on Pinterest as it relates to a particular company, such as the frequency with which people are clicking on a company's online photos.

+"The goal is really to help websites understand what content is resonating with people on Pinterest," Cat Lee, a product manager at Pinterest told Reuters in an interview.

 Pinterest has not disclosed how many companies have set up official business accounts on its service since it began offering the feature in November.